Digital nomad stories are weekly story series sharing experiences and tips from nomadic entrepreneurs all over the world. Join the journey!

 What’s your normal daily routine as a digital nomad?

-What’s your favorite part about of being a digital nomad? & What’s the opposite – least favorite?
+What’s your favorite part about of being a DN?
+What’s the opposite – least favorite?

-Are there any online resources you find really useful and essential for your career?
-If so, please share some!
+Is there any online resources you find really useful and essential for your digital nomad career?

 What’s the biggest misconception people have about digital nomads?
 Is there any way we can try to change that?